Codebank-Pranav-Tej-Ch-Network/Autonomous-Agentic-Platform-for-Government-Websites/README.md

 ### The Impact

-By 2030, we envision Gov-Automate becoming the **de facto standard** for citizen-government interactions in India, serving millions of citizens across all states and enabling:
+In a few years, we envision Government-Automate like architectures becoming the **de facto standard** for citizen-government interactions in India, serving millions of citizens across all states and enabling:
 - **50% reduction** in average time to complete government tasks
 - **80% reduction** in form submission errors
 - **Universal access** regardless of technical literacy